charliesheep7/prompt-fap/README.md

 ## Note

-This is a demo/internal testing application with hardcoded API keys.
+This is a demo/internal testing application with hardcoded API keys. # Auto-deploy test Mon Jun  2 17:57:35 PDT 2025